davidwych/davidwych.github.io/blog/_posts/2022-05-29-intro-cryst_1.md

 layout: post
 ---

-# How electrons perform the Fourier Transform
+# "How electrons perform the Fourier Transform"

 > *Warning: this is going to require a good bit of physics and math.*
 >